 What Constitutes A False Arrest?
 How Do You Prove It?

 False Arrest is a claim made that the police arrested someone when they knew or should have (or easily could have) known that there was no probable cause for the arrest.
 “Probable Cause” is often defined as facts sufficient to cause a reasonable person to believe that a crime had been committed.
 In order to be able to pursue a False Arrest claim, the person arrested must not have been later convicted either by plea or after trial.
 Proving a False Arrest claim involves examining what information was available to the police at the time of the arrest either through eyewitnesses, physical evidence, or police databases.
+The focus is on whether the officer’s belief in the need to arrest was reasonable under the circumstances.

 How Do I Sue the Police for Violating Civil Rights?